Landscape Architecture Research

 Light Floor

-Aspidistra elatior survives at 0.2 mol/m²/day — the lowest of any species.
-Canopy trees need 4-7 DLI minimum.
-Design the atrium lighting to deliver 2-12 DLI across layers.
+Aspidistra elatior recommended minimum 0.5 mol/m²/day (absolute survival floor: 0.2) — the lowest of any species.
+Design the atrium lighting to deliver 2–8 DLI across layers.

 Humidity Floor